Neapolitan Mastiff vs Mudi: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Neapolitan Mastiff and Mudi based on their distinct physical builds and metabolic profiles.
 Neapolitan Mastiff at Giant (110-150 lbs) needs caloric intake calibrated to their low to moderate (30-45 minutes daily) activity level, while Mudi at Medium (18-29 lbs) requires nutrition matched to their high (60+ minutes daily) energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Neapolitan Mastiff's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Mudi may benefit from diets supporting Orthopedic Conditions.
+Neapolitan Mastiff's genetic predisposition to joint conditions may require specialized dietary formulations, while Mudi may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements